Function-Correcting Codes for Insertion-Deletion Channel: Conclusion

 \section{Conclusion}

-This work introduces a comprehensive and unified framework for function-correcting codes designed specifically for insertion–deletion (insdel) channels.
-We develop a general construction methodology for such codes and demonstrate its applicability through several representative classes of functions, supported by concrete examples.
-To characterize the fundamental limits of these codes, we establish Gilbert–Varshamov and Plotkin-like bounds on the lengths of irregular insdel-distance codes.
-By exploiting the intrinsic relationship between the optimal redundancy of function-correcting insdel codes and the minimal lengths of these irregular distance codes, we further derive a simplified and broadly applicable lower bound on redundancy.
-Building on these theoretical insights, we explicitly construct FCIDCs for various function families, including locally bounded functions, VT-type functions, the number-of-runs function, and the maximum-run-length function, thereby demonstrating the versatility and practical potential of our framework.
-Finally, we highlight that extending function-error correction to DNA data storage, where insertion and deletion errors are particularly prevalent, offers a promising direction for future research.
+This work introduces a comprehensive, unified framework for function-correcting codes specifically designed for insertion–deletion (insdel) channels.
+A central finding is that, unlike the Hamming, symbol-pair, and Lee metrics, the insdel metric is not additive across a systematic split.
+The cross-block alignment between concatenated words can reduce the insdel distance of a concatenation by up to $2\min\{k,r\}$.
+To handle this loss, we introduce two types of insdel-distance matrices and show that nontrivial systematic function-correcting insdel codes are confined to the regime $r \ge k$, since for $r < k$ the message vectors must already form a classical $t$-insdel code and the framework offers no savings.
+To characterize the fundamental limits of these codes, we define irregular insdel-distance codes, relate their lengths to the optimal redundancy $r^{f}_{ID}(k,t)$, and establish Gilbert–Varshamov-type and Plotkin-like bounds for them.
+As insdel balls are centre-dependent, these bounds rest on supersequence and run-based arguments rather than uniform sphere-counting.
+By exploiting the relationship between optimal redundancy and the minimal lengths of irregular insdel-distance codes, we derive a simplified, broadly applicable lower bound on redundancy.
+Building on these theoretical insights, we derive bounds and explicit codes for several insdel-native function families, including the VT-syndrome function, the number-of-runs function, the maximum-run-length function, and locally $(\lambda, \rho)_{ID}$-bounded functions.
+For the number-of-runs function, we give a dedicated residue-class construction that improves on the generic locally-bounded estimate, and for locally $(2,2t)_{ID}$- and $(3,2t)_{ID}$-functions, we obtain matching-order lower and upper bounds.

+Several directions remain open.
+Extending function-error correction to DNA data storage, where insertions and deletions are particularly prevalent, and run-related quantities govern synthesis and sequencing reliability, is a natural and promising application.
+On the theoretical side, tightening the closed-form upper bounds for insdel-native functions, characterizing the lower bound for general locally $(\lambda, 2t)_{ID}$-functions, and extending the framework to non-binary alphabets are appealing avenues for future work.